 The commission paid to the Non-Executive Directors of the Company is within the limits set under Section 197 of the Companies Act, 2013 and the limits approved by the Shareholders via Postal ballot on December 22, 2018.
-The commission payable to Non-Executive Directors is distributed broadly on the basis of their attendance and contributions at the Board/Committee Meetings and Chairmanships of the Board.

 Apart from commission, the Non-Executive Directors are also paid sitting fees for attending the Meetings of the Board/ Committees.
 The Company has not granted any Stock Options to any of its Directors.